 As with all countries, it is not practical to inspect every imported food item.
 What food is inspected and how often it’s inspected is based on risk assessments and information gathered on different foods.

 There are three classifications for foods coming into Australia:

-Risk food – After conducting a risk assessment, FSANZ provides advice to the Department of Agriculture and Water Resources on foods that pose a medium to high risk to public health.
+Risk food – After conducting a risk assessment, FSANZ provides advice to the Department of Agriculture, Water and the Environment on foods that pose a medium to high risk to public health.
 These are known as 'risk foods', which are inspected and tested against a pre-determined list of potential hazards including microbial and chemical hazards.

 Surveillance food – All other foods that are not risk foods are in this category as they are considered to pose a low risk to public health and safety.
 Foods in this category are normally inspected at a lower rate than risk-categorised food.
 However, this inspection rate is increased if a surveillance food fails inspection.

-Compliance agreement food – Food importers are able to enter into a Food Import Compliance Agreement with the Department of Agriculture and Water Resources.
+Compliance agreement food – Food importers are able to enter into a Food Import Compliance Agreement with the Department of Agriculture, Water and the Environment.
 This arrangement offers food importers an alternative to inspection and testing of their products at the border.
-The agreement is an assurance-based regulatory arrangement undertaken through formal recognition and audit of and importer’s food safety management system by the Department of Agriculture and Water Resources.
+The agreement is an assurance-based regulatory arrangement undertaken through formal recognition and audit of and importer’s food safety management system by the Department of Agriculture, Water and the Environment.

-More information about imported food inspection, including details about the frequency of inspection is published in the Department of Agriculture and Water Resource's Imported Food Notices.
+More information about imported food inspection, including details about the frequency of inspection is published in the Department of Agriculture, Water and the Environment's Imported Food Notices.